 After saying this, he was taken up into a cloud while they were watching, and they could no longer see him.
 As they strained to see him rising into heaven, two white-robed men suddenly stood among them.
 “Men of Galilee,” they said, “why are you standing here staring into heaven?
 Jesus has been taken from you into heaven, but someday he will return from heaven in the same way you saw him go!”

 Then the apostles returned to Jerusalem from the Mount of Olives, a distance of half a mile.
 When they arrived, they went to the upstairs room of the house where they were staying. – Acts 1:1-13

 As we wrap up another season of our lives, I pray each of us is able to take some time to look back and look forward.
 Let’s look back at all God has taught us, all the wonderful times mixed with all of the hard times.
 He has been faithful and He has been present.
 The evidence of His presence can be seen in a glance but, when we take the time to “strain to see him,” we recognize His hands and feet in even more ways than we initially remembered.

 Then let’s look forward in anticipation of what this school year will hold for us.
 God has promises for each of us.
 “John baptized with water, but in just a few days you will be baptized with the Holy Spirit.”
-In the same way that He spoke to His disciples, Jesus is speaking to us – this is what you look back and realize and this is what is coming.
+In the same way that He spoke to His disciples, Jesus is speaking to us – this is what is behind you and this is what is coming.
 Here are the wonderful things I have done for you, but in a few days…

 Precious Father, we thank you for your Presence in our lives this summer.
 You have been faithful and You have been generous with us.
 You have blessed us beyond our expectations and we praise You!
 Lord, today we sit at your feet and intentionally seek You as we near the end one chapter of our lives and begin a new one.
 Thank you for all you have done so far and thank You for all You plan to do for us in the future.
 We love you.
 Amen.